-A deposit of ten dollars ($10) is required to sign-up for Services.
+A deposit of ten dollars ($10) is required to sign-up for Fiber.
 Service deposits are non-refundable except in certain circumstances.
-Please see the Pricing and Fee schedule
+Please see the Pricing and Fee schedule for more information.

 Our goal is to bring customers Google Fiber service as quickly as possible.
 There are a lot of things which impact this timing including how many people sign up, what the weather is like this year, and when we can start construction in apartments.

 Once the sign-up period has ended, we’ll let you know if your fiberhood met its goal, and what to expect next, including a more specific estimate on timing.
 When it’s time to connect your home, we’ll email you as soon as we’re ready to schedule your installation appointment.

 We’ll reach out by email when it’s time to schedule your installation appointment, so be sure to regularly check the email address associated with your Fiber account.
 Please note if you live in a single family home, it may take time before we can schedule your installation appointment.
 This is because we’ll first need to lay our fiber all the way to the outside of your home.

 Here’s a basic overview of our construction process.
 At first, the majority of our work will be outside, getting the Fiber network ready to bring to homes.
 We’ll be stringing fiber on utility poles, and, in some cases, installing it in the ground.
 Next, we’ll bring our fiber from the street or easement to the exterior of your house.
 Once Fiber is connected to the exterior of your house, we’ll contact you to schedule your installation.